mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 - on file: `org.apache.kafka.connect.storage.FileOffsetBackingStore`
 - on Redis: `io.debezium.storage.redis.offset.RedisOffsetBackingStore`

-Considering that the Debezium Server plugin offered in Mia-Platform Marketplace is tailored for being deployed on Kubernets as a `Deployment` resource, it is recommended to exploit the Redis method to not lose progress across potential pod restarts.
+Considering that the Debezium Server plugin offered in Mia-Platform Marketplace is tailored for being deployed on Kubernetes as a `Deployment` resource, it is recommended to exploit the Redis method to not lose progress across potential pod restarts.

 :::note
 The offset management mechanism in the standalone Debezium Server differs from Debezium deployed as a Kafka Connector, since in the latter offsets metadata are handled directly by Kafka Connect framework.